grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 ---
-title: How to Create Grafana Alerts Using InfluxDB and the Flux Query Language
+title: How to create Grafana alerts with InfluxDB and the Flux Query Language
 summary: Create complex alerts from Flux queries in the new Grafana Alerting
 id: grafana-alerts-flux-queries
 categories: ["alerting"]